 Motunrayo Tosin-Oni received a BA in English with a minor in Public Health from UCLA in 2018.
-During her time at UCLA, she served as the health policy intern in the DC Office of Senator Dianne Feinstein.
-She also conducted research on the role of public housing as a social determinant of health, with a case study of the public housing projects in Los Angeles County.
-Before joining the Harvard Community, she worked for the California State Legislature as both a Senate Fellow in the Senate and a legislative aide in the Assembly.
+Before joining the Harvard Community, she served as the health policy intern in the DC Office of Senator Dianne Feinstein.
+She then worked as a legislative aide in both the California State Senate and the Assembly.
 In these capacities, Motunrayo helped draft legislative language and analyzed bills before they were signed into law.
-As a Senate Fellow, Motunrayo managed monumental, first-in-the-nation pieces of legislation; including the CROWN Act, which protected natural hair textures from discrimination in schools and workplaces; and SB 464, which addressed the ways health provider biases negatively impact Black maternal health by requiring implicit bias training for all perinatal health providers -both of which are now California law.
-As a legislative aide in the California State Assembly, Motunrayo focused on health, aging, and public safety policies.
-She worked on several antipoverty measures that aimed to provide tax credits to undocumented families and children, who are disproportionately impacted by COVID-19.
-She also worked on maternal health legislation that aimed to create a pilot program to provide access to doula services to Medi-Cal recipients.
-Motunrayo’s research interests include health access for historically disenfranchised and underserved communities, exclusionary health policies, and social determinants of health.
+She worked on several antipoverty, equity, and justice measures and managed monumental, first-in-the-nation pieces of legislation; including the CROWN Act, which protected natural hair textures from discrimination in schools and workplaces; and SB 464, which addressed the ways health provider biases negatively impact Black maternal health by requiring implicit bias training for all perinatal health providers -both of which are now California law.
+Motunrayo is a member of the 2021 cohort of Robert Wood Johnson Health Policy Research Scholars.
+Her research interests lie at the intersection of health equity and community-focused policies, focusing on the ways legislative and institutional policies alleviate or exacerbate health disparities among vulnerable populations.